saltstack/salt/doc/topics/windows/windows-package-manager.rst

 .. warning:: The version must be enclosed in quotes, otherwise the yaml parser will remove trailing zeros.

-.. note:: There are unique situations where previous versions are unavailabe.
+.. note:: There are unique situations where previous versions are unavailable.
 Take Google Chrome for example.
 There is only one url provided for a standalone installation of Google Chrome. (https://dl.google.com/edgedl/chrome/install/GoogleChromeStandaloneEnterprise.msi) When a new version is release, the url just points to the new version.
 To handle